heitorfr/ios-image-editor/README.md

 * Set the done, reset and cancel actions.

 The demo app also shows how extended controlls can be implemented: three buttons are used for square, portrait and landscape crop.

-#### To Do

-* There is some image flicker whith large images in the demo app's navigation controller.
-ImageEditorViewController has to resize the image  in UIImageView if needed.
-* Process image in background